Streamscript $http = GET 'http://api.exchangerate.host/live?access_key=...' $result = JSON-Decode $http.body return $result.quotes.USDEURTry

-Streamscript connects APIs with data using formula-like statements and actions.
-It runs inside Flow so it benefits from data security settings, flow versioning and flow tests.
-Streamscript enables flows to perform HTTP callouts and respond to webhooks, for example:
+Streamscript enables Salesforce Flows to send REST API calls and respond to webhooks, using formula-like statements and actions.
+Streamscript runs inside Flow so it benefits from flow security settings, flow versioning and flow tests.

 Save the flow, then click debug.
 That's it!
 You just integrated live exchange rates into your flow.
 You'll need to add a Remote Site Setting for the example.
 Then use the editor in flow builder to test and iterate your logic.